-6.1.11 Forecast of Energy Production Capability
+5.1.12 Forecast of Energy Production Capability

 In addition to the energy modelling results, the forecast energy production capability of Ontario generators is calculated on a month by month basis for IESO Reliability Outlook.
-Monthly energy production capabilities for the Ontario generators are either provided by market participants or calculated by the IESO.
-They account for fuel supply limitations, scheduled and forced outages and deratings, and environmental or regulatory restrictions.
+Monthly energy production capabilities for the Ontario generators are calculated by the IESO.
+They account for fuel supply and energy limitations, scheduled and forced outages and deratings, and environmental or regulatory restrictions.

-7. Transmission Adequacy Assessment
+6. Transmission Adequacy Assessment